MartinezAgullo/agents-crewai-tactical-multimodal/README.md

   * **Multimodal Input Processing**: Handles multiple input types, including images, audio, and text, by using specialized tools and an LLM with native vision capabilities.

-  * **MQTT integration**: Uses MQTTAgentConsumer to receive alerts sent with MQTT.
+  * **MQTT integration**: Uses and MQTT consumer to receive alerts.

   * **Dynamic Geolocation**: Automatically retrieves the current location via IP address or accepts a specific location from the user to provide real-world tactical context.

-  * **Robust LLM Fallback System**: A custom `LLMManager` handles a hierarchy of LLMs, ensuring the best-suited model is chosen for each task (e.g., a "reasoning" model for analysis, a "flash" model for quick tasks), with fallback options to ensure reliability.
+  * **Robust LLM Fallback System**: A custom `LLMManager` handles a hierarchy of LLMs, ensuring the best-suited model is chosen for each [task](https://github.com/MartinezAgullo/agents-crewai-tactical-multimodal/blob/main/src/tactical/config/tasks.yaml) (e.g., a "reasoning" model for analysis, a "flash" model for quick tasks), with fallback options to ensure reliability.

-  * **Modular Architecture**: The project is structured with the traditional CrewAI style, i.e. separate configuration files (`.yaml`) for agents and tasks, making it easy to configure and extend.
+  * **Modular Architecture**: The project is structured with the traditional CrewAI style, i.e. separate configuration files (`.yaml`) for [agents](https://github.com/MartinezAgullo/agents-crewai-tactical-multimodal/blob/main/src/tactical/config/agents.yaml) and [tasks](https://github.com/MartinezAgullo/agents-crewai-tactical-multimodal/blob/main/src/tactical/config/tasks.yaml), making it easy to configure and extend.
 The custom tools can be defined using BaseTool from crewai.tools.

 -----